jronallo/starterdeck-node/README.md

 The only file you must edit is `slides/slides.md`.
 Take a look at that file for how to include speaker notes and audience handout notes.
 You'll also note that all assets need the correct path to the public folder.

+Look in tmp/slides-headings.txt for a numbered list of all the slides.
+This can be useful for getting an outline to consider how to order the slides.
+It can also be useful for knowing the number needed to jump directly to a particular slide in a browser.

 ## Node: WebSocket Syncing

 Optionally the slides and audience handout page can be synced.